tangly-team/tangly-os/src/site/website/content/_index.md

 <div class="col">
 <h1 class="text-center">Ideas and In-Depth Articles</h1>

-The _[ideas](./ideas/)_ area is a collection of articles about our journey through agile article development, digitalization, and software craftsmanship.
+The _[ideas](./ideas/)_ area is a collection of articles about our journey through agile product development, digitalization, and software craftsmanship.
 </div>
 {{% /blocks/section %}}